-3.3 Locating the website in the first instance
+Locating the website in the first instance

 Of the 53 survey respondents only 14 (26%) indicated that they had previously visited the website.
-Of the respondents who had used the website by far the most common method of hearing about the website as illustrated in Figure 3, was friend or business associate (6); Training (4); Newspaper/magazine article (3); HMMS regional forums (2); and the HMMS State Council (1).
-Additionally, a number were unable to accurately recall where they had first heard of the website (3).
-This implies that the most effective form of marketing is by trusted sources (peers, forums and newspapers) or by having the opportunity to overview the website functionality by web specific training.
+Of the respondents who had used the website by far the most common method of hearing about the website as illustrated in Figure 3, was friend or business associate (6); Training (4); Newspaper/magazine article (3); HMMS regional forums (2);

-Three respondents indicated that while they had heard of the website they had not yet visited it as the following qualitative excepts indicate "I have heard of you, but I have never used you, I think I may have once gotten emails from [the Clearinghouse] once before"; "the occupational therapists in my workplace use the website, research papers as far as I'm aware"; and "I heard about it at a Veteran Affairs meeting, someone spoke about you, I have never used the website, as I don't have easy access to a computer and don't have time to look at the internet".
+Three respondents indicated that while they had heard of the website they had not yet visited it as the following qualitative excepts indicate "I have heard of you, but I have never used you, I think I may have once gotten emails from [the clearinghouse] once before"; "the occupational therapists in my workplace use the website, research papers as far as I'm aware"; and "I heard about it at a Veteran Affairs meeting, someone spoke about you, I have never used the website, as I don't have easy access to a computer and don't have time to look at the internet".

-Figure 3: How respondents first heard about the website
+Figure 3.
+How respondents first heard about the website

-3.4 Prior experience of using the website
+Prior experience of using the website